Peer Review Process

 - the conclusions are reasonable and well supported by the data;

 - the information contained in the manuscript is important, topical, and medically relevant.

 2. Peer review mode

-AJO uses single-blind peer review, which means the identity of the peer reviewer is kept confidential, but the author’s identity is made known to the reviewer.
+AJO uses double-blind peer review, which means the identity of both the reviewer and the author are kept unknown to each other throughout the review process.